2

 Image41 Ezekiel Kimosop Supporter

-Matthew Henry Commentary on Gen 2:9 holds that the tree and the four rivers were an illustration of an earthy paradise but which could not compare with the heavenly one whose waters God himself sustains.
-The ISBE argues that following the sinful attempt to gain immortality through sin and disobedience, God had to drive the sinners (Adam and Eve) out of his presence and the opportunity for immortality was lost until the coming of Christ.
-It adds that it was through other means and not that conceived by sinful man but by a holy God that redemption would come.
-Some Bible scholars prefer to view the story of the tree of life as a pictorial representation of spiritual truth in the same way that John employs the pictorial scenes of heaven in conveying truths.
+Matthew Henry Commentary on Gen 2:9 holds that the tree of life and the four rivers were an illustration of an earthy paradise which could not compare with the heavenly one whose waters God Himself sustains.
+The ISBE observes that following the attempt by Adam and Eve to gain immortality through sin and disobedience, God had to drive them out of His presence and the opportunity for immortality was lost until the coming of Christ.

 June 21 2014 1 response Vote Up Share Report